|Elisha and the Two Bears -- Supplement|

 However, even though this bear can run twice as fast as a human, this sort of speed is not going to enable two of them to catch 42 humans and injure them!
 The irony of this in Skeptical portrayals is that the more bloody the punishment they have the bears delivering, the less time they have to catch more victims, and the more absurd the Skeptical portrayal becomes!
 There’s also the fact that this is a desert climate with plenty of room to run – the “wood” here would have been more like a thicket (just look for pictures of this area today to see what I mean), with some trees, but generally thin on the ground.

 A second reason is more obscure to us: Those who stood up to the bears and were injured would receive the honor due to one within their group who had stepped to the plate on the defensive.
 Remember that Roman gladiators fought wild beasts to achieve honor and fame.
-The same principles of honor held in ancient Israel.
+The same principles of honor held in ancient Israel; it requires no imagination to say so.
 (By the way, I am aware that "play dead" and not "run" is the best advice for avoiding injury from a bear, but I doubt people in Elisha's time knew this -- and it would have been considered dishonorable behavior even if it were known.)

 With that in mind, what sort of injuries were done?
 Given the chaos and the number of people involved, most probably suffered scratches from the bears’ claws – which could be as little as a minor scratch to a major gash.
 From what I can gather, bears do not normally view humans as prey, so injuries from teeth would be less likely.
 I also noted that a site by a bear attack survivor (link below) had this recommendation: